Getting out and about at university

 If the university and/or accommodation is in a new city or even a new part of town, there will be lots of new routes to learn – to and from campus, the local supermarket and venues or event spaces hosting social activities.

-Although some mobility training is available for blind, partially sighted and deafblind students when they start university, this is limited to accessing academic activities.
-So for anything else, it can be really helpful for fellow students to lend a hand (or elbow) and offer to be a sighted guide.
+Although some mobility training is available for blind and partially sighted students when they start university, this is limited to accessing academic activities.
+So, for anything else, it can be really helpful for fellow students to lend a hand (or elbow) and offer to be a sighted guide.

-A sighted guide is someone who supports a blind, partially sighted or deafblind person to navigate safely and gives necessary visual information.
+A sighted guide is someone who supports a blind or partially sighted person to navigate safely.
 This can include letting them know when there are obstacles or dangers in their path; providing information on the layout of the room, staircase or outside area; or reading signage and other written information such as labels.
-Guiding someone is really easy, it just takes some extra care and attention, but can unlock opportunities for students who are blind, partially sighted or deafblind.
+Guiding someone is really easy, it just takes some extra care and attention, but can unlock opportunities for students with vision impairment.

 The most important thing to remember when guiding someone is to do it in the way that they are comfortable with.
-Remember, not everyone who is blind or deafblind needs to be guided.
+Remember, not everyone who is blind or partially sighted needs to be guided, so it is always best to ask the person first.

 Ali’s story

-Ali spoke to us about his experiences settling in at university and how important it is for students to receive the support they need when learning to navigate a new area, to make sure they don’t miss out on social activities.
+Ali spoke to us about his experiences settling in at university.
+He emphasises how important it is for students with sensory impairment to receive the right support to learn how to navigate a new area, ensuring students don’t miss out on social activities.
+Read Ali’s interesting story!

 Learn how to be a sighted guide